28th IFFK expresses solidarity with people of war-torn Palestine on opening day | Entertainment

 Under the 'Country Focus' section six movies from Cuba will be screened.
 Special packages including contemporary masters, neo-Latin movies, and movies from women directors under the label, 'The Female Gaze' will be another attraction at the festival.

 The movie that wins the 'Suvarna Chakoram' award will be given a cash award of Rs.
-20 lakhs.
+20 lakh.

 Several cultural and art shows are also planned as part of the festival at Manaveeyam Veedhi, the first nightlife centre in Kerala.